-At 31 March 2023, the Council had three material contingent liabilities
+At 31 March 2024, the Council had one material contingent liability:

 Cherry Tree Road Allotment Reinstatement

 The Council owns land which was formerly part of the Cherry Tree Road allotments.
 The land has been let for use as a car park.
 The use of the land as a car park is subject to a covenant that requires that it to be returned to use as allotments should the lease not be renewed.
 In the event that this covenant comes into effect, the council will incur costs for reinstatement of the land for allotment use.